guidocordoni/langelin-modeling-article-2015/README.md

     **NOTE**: this file is large (~150MB).
 You will need to install and configure the [git-lfs](https://git-lfs.github.com/) plugin in order
     to download it.
+  - `random40.txt` the results of our random sample of 40 languages.
+    Each line in the file represents a trial (N=1000).
+The values are space-separated language distances; each language pair is represented twice (distance A->B and B->A)
   - `TableA.txt` unused older version/format of Table A.
 - `figures` output directory for figures; also contains the source for an (unused) illustration of parameter-setting from Biberauer and